abdullahmajid47/WebApp/README.txt

-This directory is for WebApp development purposes only.
+This directory is for backend development purposes only.